wiired24/ProjectPegasus/README.md

 Currently as of now it works only the Windows Operating System.
 However C# Code runs on Linux and Mac with Mono so it should be very trivial to include support for Mac/Linux systems in the near future.

+# A word of advice
+In order to use the tool you must first create a folder called homebrew inside of your C:\Users\Public Directory.
+This is where ProjectPegasus will download your files to.

 ProjectPegasus is Free Software licensed under the GNU General Public License V3